Paul Jackson Oct 09

 Lousy UX design is like asking for a bad review; good UX design is pre-empting the criticism and getting it right in the first place.

-Websites and apps shouldn’t be frustrating; they should just work and work how you’d expect.
+Websites and apps shouldn’t be frustrating; they should just work and perform how you’d expect.

 Contact forms shouldn't need your full name, hair colour, height and what you had for breakfast, they should just require the actual information that’s necessary for the particular task.
 If your website is clunky, hard to navigate and not aesthetically pleasing, people will head for the close window icon, and that’s business lost.